-Essentially, the value of the dynamic dispatching gain time of each object can be calculated as follows: //@GainTime()= //@maxWCET()-//@UseWCET().
+Essentially, the value of the dynamic dispatching gain time of each object can be calculated as follows: //@GainTime() = //@maxWCET()-//@UseWCET().
 The annotations of the object gain time reclaiming may be generated by using design knowledge or by producing an OGTRG.
-In order to reduce the runtime overhead, annotation A3 may be applied to define which object's gain times are going to be reclaimed.
+In order to reduce the run-time overhead, annotation A3 may be applied to define which object's gain times are going to be reclaimed.
+Considering the example in Figure 3, two //@objGaintime() annotations are annotated in the run() method.
+This means that only these two objects will be taken into account while producing the OGTRG of the run() method.
 The procedure of object gain time reclaiming is given as follows.